awsdocs/amazon-fsx-lustre-user-guide/doc_source/getting-started.md

 ## Step 2: Install and Configure the Lustre Client on your Instance Before Mounting Your File System<a name="getting-started-step2"></a>

-To mount your Amazon FSx for Lustre from your Amazon EC2 instance, first install the Lustre client\.
+To mount your Amazon FSx for Lustre file system from your Amazon EC2 instance, first install the Lustre client\.

 **To download the Lustre client onto your Amazon EC2 instance**

 1. Connect to your Amazon EC2 instance\.
+For more information, see [Connecting to Your Linux Instance from Windows Using PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) or [Connecting to Your Linux Instance Using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. Install the Lustre client on your CentOS 7\.5 instance with the following procedure: